DeepApps91/Kindai-OCR/README.md

  ## Acknowledgement

-We thank to Center for Research and Development of Higher Education and National Institute for Japanese Language and Linguistics for providing the kindai datasets.
+We thank to Center for Research and Development of Higher Education, The University of Tokyo and National Institute for Japanese Language and Linguistics for providing the kindai datasets.

 ## Contact
 Dr. Anh Duc Le, email: leducanh841988@gmail.com or anh@ism.ac.jp